AdaCore/gnatstudio/docs/users_guide/environment.rst

 with the `=` character, then GPS will look for the file in the source search path of the project.

+When no project is specified on the command line, GPS tries to find one and otherwise displays the :ref:`welcome dialog <The_Welcome_Dialog>`.

+.. index:: environment
+.. index:: environment variables
 .. _Environment_Variables:

 Environment Variables
 =====================

-.. index:: environment

-.. index:: environment variables

 The following environment variables can be set to override some default settings in GPS: